SauersML/efficient_pca/README.md

-# Efficient Principal Component Analysis (PCA) in Rust
+# Efficient Principal Component Analysis in Rust

 This Rust library provides Principal Component Analysis (PCA), both exact and fast approximate methods.
 It is a modified version of the original work by Erik Garrison.
 Forked from https://github.com/ekg/pca.